 Rendering modes of a menu

-MENU rendering specification
+MENU style specification

-MENU "Test" ATTRIBUTES ( STYLE = "mode" )
+MENU "Test" ATTRIBUTES ( STYLE = "style-name" )

 ...